EduardoMarquesCardozo/React-MHW-api-v2/README.md

 To run the project follow these steps:

-1. Run the command `yarn start` in the project root.
+1. Run the command `yarn dev` in the project root.
 2. The project will run in the default path `http://localhost:5173/`.

 To run the tests for the project follow these steps: